tejomaygadgil/cgpos/README.md

 ![img/greek.png](img/greek.png)
 *Present tense conjugation the verb φύω, to appear. φύω has 5 other tenses*

-And that's not even mentioning participles (verbs declined like nouns), particles (don't ask), moods (subjunctive, optative), voices (active, passive, and *middle*) that elude scholars to this day...
+(And that's not even mentioning participles (verbs declined like nouns), particles (don't ask), moods (subjunctive, optative), voices (active, passive, and *middle*) that elude scholars to this day...)

-Determining Part-of-Speech for CG is a lot.
+Another thing to consider is the _kind_ of Greek we have access to: most of it is lofty poetry, religious texts, and philosophical treatises.

 ## POS Classical Greek is a test of NLP